etruel/wp-seller-events/readme.txt

 == Changelog ==

 = 1.4 =
+* Added "the Red Button" on events list to filter the events for today.
 * Added two modes, Basic, and Advanced for the events load to allow the missed fields in 1.3 version.
 * Add a button to print to PDF the pages of the events list.
 * Added a Report of Interests to see the abandoned clients that have a past event.